Need-to-know MTD for ITSA terms to share with your clients

 Making Tax Digital for Income Tax Self Assessment (MTD for ITSA) is drawing ever nearer, and with it comes new terminology that you may want to introduce to your clients.
 To help you demystify the jargon and get your clients ready for the initiative, we’ve put together this handy glossary of MTD for ITSA terms.
 From defining an annual summary to clarifying the final declaration journey, informing your clients about MTD for ITSA and introducing them to the lingo will be a breeze.

-From April 2024, any self-employed business owner or landlord with a total income of more than £10,000 from self-employment and/or property will have to use MTD for ITSA-compatible software to keep their financial records digitally.
+Anyone who falls within the scope of MTD for ITSA will have to use MTD for ITSA-compatible software to keep their financial records digitally.
 This will include desktop software packages, cloud accounting software like FreeAgent or spreadsheets combined with specialist bridging software.
 To ensure that a business’s tax liabilities are compliant with the new legislation, it’s necessary to use HMRC-recognised accounting software.

 Business owners can authorise someone else to deal with HMRC for them, such as an accountant, friend or relative.